rioualen/gene-regulation/doc/environments.rst

 .. figure:: ../img/ubuntu_create.png
    :alt:

-You can connect to the instance through ``ssh`` as shown in part 1.4.
+You can connect to the instance through ``ssh`` as shown in previous sections.

 Installing programs and dependencies
 ****************************************************************